Tom Drake (wrestler)

 Thomas Edwin Drake (December 5, 1930 – February 2, 2017) was an American attorney, professional wrestler, politician, and member of the athletic staff of legendary football coach Paul "Bear" Bryant.
-He was a Democratic member of the Alabama House of Representatives, serving as Speaker from 1983 to 1987.
+He was a Democratic member of the Alabama House of Representatives, serving nine terms, and as Speaker from 1983 to 1987.
 He was a resident of Vinemont, Alabama; his wife of over 55 years, Christine Mckoy Drake – also an attorney, stateswoman and former member of the Alabama Board of Education – predeceased him on September 26, 2011, following a long battle with brain cancer.

-Career
+Early life

 Drake was born in Falkville, Alabama.
 Raised in the Great Depression after his father died when Drake was only six years old, he attended public schools in Cullman County.
 Obtaining an athletic scholarship to the University of Tennessee at Chattanooga after high school, he both wrestled and played football for the Chattanooga "Mocs".

 He was subsequently drafted by the Pittsburgh Steelers, but his career with them ended when he was drafted by the United States Army.
 After an honorable discharge, he went on to become the first head wrestling coach at the University of Alabama and was a member of the athletic staff, which included Head Coach "Bear" Bryant and future coach Gene Stallings.

+Career

+Wrestling

 Pivotal in his success was the acclaim and notoriety he achieved as a wrestler.
 Along the way, Drake wrestled or partnered with many of the sport's greatest legends, including Gorgeous George, Lou Thesz, Bearcat Brown, Tojo Yamamoto and Len Rossi.
 Sometimes wrestling as the "Cullman Comet", Drake wrestled professionally until 1978, eventually being inducted into the International Wrestlers Hall of Fame in 2001.
 His signature wrestling move was the "dropkick".